DraftCall

 Head to Head

-Cade Otton vs Mark Andrews: Who Should You Start?
+Cade Otton vs Mark Andrews: The Full Breakdown

 When two tight ends are separated by less than two points per game, the decision shifts to weekly context.
 Who has the softer defense?
 Who is trending up over the last month?
 Which team is projected for more total points?
 Those are the tiebreakers that actually matter.